-When it comes to adding a personal touch to your brakes, you can’t exactly paint your brake rotors or even your pads.
-Therefore the calipers is the only component that is worth painting and you have the choice of painting them whilst installed or removed.
+When it comes to adding a personal touch to your brakes, you can’t exactly paint your brake rotors or pads.
+Therefore the calipers are the only component that’s worth painting and you have the choice of painting them whilst they are still installed or removed from the car.

-It is important to note that regular paints wouldn’t be suitable for painting the calipers.
+It’s important to note that regular paints wouldn’t be suitable for painting the calipers.
 The paint used for a brake caliper must be able to withstand heat, dirt and other chemicals.
-Using another type of paint would result in flaking, which will not look aesthetically pleasing and is simply a waste of your time.
+Using other types of paint can result in flaking, which won’t look aesthetically pleasing and is simply a waste of your time.

 Below is a list of the best caliper paints that are available in a range of colors and are able to withstand high temperatures.

 By far the most popular paint for brake calipers is the G2 High Temperature Paint System.
-The brand claims that their paint has the highest heat resistance compared to the any of the alternatives on the market.
-This is a desirable feature for those using performance brake pads.
+According to the brand, their paint has the highest heat resistance when compared to the any of the alternatives on the market.
+This is a desirable feature for those using performance brake pads that produce excess heat.

 - Available in 15 different high gloss colors

 - Wear resistant and dries much harder than alternatives

 Overall, the G2 paint system is the best caliper paint you can buy that’s wear-resistant and available in a range of colors to best suit your requirements.
 Compared to other caliper paints, its able to handle far higher temperatures, which is an added bonus and worth the added cost of the kit.Check it Out

 Dupli-Color is another popular paint brand and they also produce a complete kit similar to the G2 system above.
 Included within the kit is an aerosol cleaner to prepare the calipers, stir stick, paint brush, masking tape, detailed instructions and a brush on brake caliper paint that’s easy to apply to the calipers.